-What’s Your Slant with Splints, Reed, Hickory, Cane or Shaker Tape?
+What’s Your Slant with Splints, Cane or Shaker Tape?

-Seemed reasonable and logical and looked pleasing to me so that’s the way I’ve always done the twill or herringbone design weaving and it’s the way most instruction books say to weave them, also.
+So that’s the way I’ve always done the twill or herringbone design weaving, and it’s the way most instruction books say to weave them, also.

-(PS-I didn’t weave the hickory bark chair seat above on the right, only took the picture.
-My good friend and Vice President of The SeatWeavers’ Guild, Inc., at the time, David W. Dick did the weaving.)
+I didn’t weave the hickory bark chair seat below; I only took the picture.
+My good friend and, at the time, Vice President of The SeatWeavers’ Guild, Inc., David W. Dick, did the weaving.
+Didn’t he do a great job on this rocker?

 Heaven forbid the weaver with the slants going in one direction on the seat and the slant on the back going in the other!

 It just looks plain weird and unprofessional in my opinion.
-So, if you are the weaver, make sure the designs are going in the same direction on the seat as well as on the back!
+So, if you are the weaver, make sure the slanting patterns go in the same direction on the seat and on the back!

 Unless you are weaving that way on purpose and maybe accenting with different colored materials or something similar, folks like me will think you just made a mistake.